balapriyac/Guided-Projects/Introductory projects in Applied Finance/README.md

- # Introductory projects in Applied Finance
+ # Introductory Projects in Applied Finance

  # Statistical Analysis to understand debt recovery strategy
   - To assign different recovery strategies to delinquent customers whose debts have been declared 'uncollectable'